 How do you help your pets manage grief?
 Simply being with them for extra one-on-one time can help.

 - Talk to them: Try to be positive around your grieving pets.
 They may not understand the words but will pick up on your emotions.
 Simply say, I’m sad, and I feel awful, but it’s not your fault--and I know you feel awful, too.
 You’ll want to avoid babying, though, because that can reward the pet for acting depressed.

 - Play music, particularly uplifting, faster tempos to lift depression: Harp music can have a soothing effect.
 But any music that your pet associates with positive times could be helpful.

-- Use stronger antidepressants: Also, the herb Saint-John’s-Wort acts as a natural antidepressant but must be dosed according to a veterinarian’s advice.
-If the depression doesn’t lift and lasts too long, your veterinarian may be able to prescribe an antidepressant drug.
+- Use antidepressants: The herb St. John’s Wort can as a natural antidepressant for some conditions in people.
+Since it can affect the excretion of other drugs and must be dosed according to body weight, consult your veterinarian for advice on its use.
+If the depression doesn’t lift and lasts too long, your veterinarian may be able to prescribe a stronger antidepressant drug.